What impact will iOS14 and SKAdnetwork have on your Snapchat Ads campaigns?

 What is Snapchat Ads doing about IDFA losses?

-We anticipate Snapchat Ads using SKAdnetwork (SKAN) in a similar vein to Facebook and Twitter.
-This will likely see some limitations on campaign structure, real-time data and view-through attribution akin to what Facebook and Twitter have announced.
-However, we’re speculating at this point.
+With Snapchat Ads using SKAdnetwork (SKAN) in a similar vein to Facebook and Twitter there will likely be some limitations on campaign structure, real-time data and view-through attribution akin to what Facebook and Twitter have announced.
+However, we’re still speculating at this point.

 What does it mean for your Snapchat Ads campaigns?